Left Arrow Overview

 8. Liability waiver📝

-• Waiver of liability: Once signed, the client agrees not to hold the practitioner responsible for complications or unsatisfactory outcomes of the procedure they had.
+• Waiver of liability: Once signed, the client agrees not to hold the practitioner responsible for complications or unsatisfactory outcomes of the procedure.

 • Legal protection: It legally protects the practitioner and reduces the chances of a client suing for outcomes that were clearly outlined as potential risks.